 The following is a summary of certain provisions of the Indenture that are not described elsewhere in this Offering Memorandum.
 The Bonds are issued and secured pursuant to the Indenture.
-References to the Indenture or a fund or account refer to the related document, fund or account with respect to the Bonds, as described in the Offering Memorandum.
 Unless otherwise specified to the contrary in this Appendix C, all definitions and provisions summarized refer to the Indenture.
-This summary does not purport to be comprehensive and reference should be made to the Indenture for a full and complete statement of its provisions.
+This summary does not purport to be comprehensive, and reference should be made to the Indenture for a full and complete statement of its provisions.